mantidproject/mantid/docs/source/release/v3.11.0/indirect_inelastic.rst

 Bugfixes
 --------
 - Save Result now writes to file the temperature-dependent elastic intensity normalized to the lowest temperature.
+- In the Indirect Diffraction Reduction interface, sample runs are now summed correctly, when sum files is checked, vanadium files are not summed.
+Summed sample runs each correspond to the respectively supplied vanadium run.

 ConvFit
 ~~~~~~~